Services at Cairo Airport

 ATMs and currency exchange

-Withdrawing from ATMs of Egyptian banks is not a problem either, there are plenty of them throughout the airport.
+Withdrawing from ATMs of Egyptian banks is not a problem either, there are many of them throughout the airport.
 The withdrawal fee is usually around 200 egp.

 There are also more ATMs in the public areas of all terminals, especially on the arrivals floors.